Melville Medical Assistant Programs

 - The closest school, at 16 miles from Melville, is Nassau Community College.
 This 2-year public school features an administrative business technology associate's degree program that includes a medical concentration.

 - Students may also look at Queensborough Community College, which is located 21 miles away.
 This public school offers a certificate for prospective medical office assistants.

 - Finally, students can investigate Molloy College, a 4-year private not-for-profit school which offers a medical assisting skills certificate program.
 This school is within 21 miles of Melville.

-In addition to degree options, the cost of an education may be an important consideration when deciding on a school.
-This table compares tuition and other school characteristics for the 3 schools discussed in this article.
+In addition to degree options, the cost of education may be an important consideration when deciding on a school.
+This table compares tuition and other school characteristics for the three schools discussed in this article.

 |Nassau Community College||Queensborough Community College||Molloy College|

 |Campus Setting||Large suburb||Large city||Large suburb|

 |Tuition & Fees 2017-2018||$5,632 in-state; $10,734 out-of-state*||$5,210 in-state; $8,090 out-of-state*||$30,310 per academic year*|